Thursday, 21 March 2019

 Without overtaking all we have to watch is a race where the cars go round and round for 90 minutes with the race winner being the pole sitter.
-And all too frequently over the last five seasons or so that has been the norm.
-The cars finish roughly in the same position they qualified.
-The television pundits and media folk talk excitedly to the drivers and team principals about what a fantastic race we have just witnessed when in reality nothing at all has happened.
-But for some strange reason they think that we fans will be just as excited as they are.
+And too many times over the last five seasons or so that has been the case.
+The cars finished roughly in the same position they qualified.
+The television pundits and media folk would talk excitedly to the drivers and team principals about what a fantastic race we just witnessed when in reality nothing at all happened.
+For some strange reason they think that we fans will be just as excited as they are.
 But we are not.
-We the fans will have paid around £400/£500 to sit in a grandstand to witness a procession, where absolutely nothing of note has occurred.
-For sure the cars are magnificent pieces of automotive engineering and the drivers are so good that they maximise the performance of their cars but it is so very boring to watch.
+We the fans will have paid around £400/£500 to sit in a grandstand to witness a procession, where absolutely nothing of note occurred.

 I think overtaking is absolutely vital to the sport of F1.
 A successful overtake requires skill, bravery and generally a faster car.
 It is one of two things that make the fans jump out of their seats in excitement.
 A great overtake is remembered for ever.
 My own favourite is Nigel Mansell on Nelson Piquet, Silverstone 1987 and the subsequent track invasion.
 No doubt you have your own favourite.
 The second thing we love to see?
 Well that’s a spectacular crash.